- True to size

 Speed is the name of the game

 Speed is king for the Tempo Next%.
-It is not designed for your casual run.
+It is not a shoe for your casual run.
 The spring-loaded feel of the toe-off makes moving at slower paces feel odd and unstable.
 The shoe offers an almost see-sawing ride.
 It wants you moving forward.

 Committed for the long haul (7-13miles), not for short bursts

 Along with the “need for speed” feeling this shoe engenders, it also begs you to take it for a longer ride.
-The shoe was not designed for short bursts nor quick training sessions.
+The shoe isn't a partner for short bursts nor quick training sessions.
 You will not be running wind-sprints with these things.
-They are designed for you to set a pace, a quick one at that, and commit to it for the long haul.
+They are amazing for setting a pace, a quick one at that, and commit to it for the long haul.
 The optimal running distance, in my humble opinion, is between 7-13 miles.

 There’s no denying the shoe is comfortable